BE-Network/terraform-provider-verity/openapi/docs/SwitchpointsPutRequestSwitchpointValueEthsInner.md

 `func (o *SwitchpointsPutRequestSwitchpointValueEthsInner) HasIndex() bool`

 HasIndex returns a boolean if a field has been set.

+### GetEthNumIcon

+`func (o *SwitchpointsPutRequestSwitchpointValueEthsInner) GetEthNumIcon() string`

+GetEthNumIcon returns the EthNumIcon field if non-nil, zero value otherwise.

+### GetEthNumIconOk

+`func (o *SwitchpointsPutRequestSwitchpointValueEthsInner) GetEthNumIconOk() (*string, bool)`

+GetEthNumIconOk returns a tuple with the EthNumIcon field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetEthNumIcon

+`func (o *SwitchpointsPutRequestSwitchpointValueEthsInner) SetEthNumIcon(v string)`

+SetEthNumIcon sets EthNumIcon field to given value.

+### HasEthNumIcon

+`func (o *SwitchpointsPutRequestSwitchpointValueEthsInner) HasEthNumIcon() bool`

+HasEthNumIcon returns a boolean if a field has been set.

+### GetEthNumLabel

+`func (o *SwitchpointsPutRequestSwitchpointValueEthsInner) GetEthNumLabel() string`

+GetEthNumLabel returns the EthNumLabel field if non-nil, zero value otherwise.

+### GetEthNumLabelOk

+`func (o *SwitchpointsPutRequestSwitchpointValueEthsInner) GetEthNumLabelOk() (*string, bool)`

+GetEthNumLabelOk returns a tuple with the EthNumLabel field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetEthNumLabel

+`func (o *SwitchpointsPutRequestSwitchpointValueEthsInner) SetEthNumLabel(v string)`

+SetEthNumLabel sets EthNumLabel field to given value.

+### HasEthNumLabel

+`func (o *SwitchpointsPutRequestSwitchpointValueEthsInner) HasEthNumLabel() bool`

+HasEthNumLabel returns a boolean if a field has been set.

+### GetEnable

+`func (o *SwitchpointsPutRequestSwitchpointValueEthsInner) GetEnable() bool`

+GetEnable returns the Enable field if non-nil, zero value otherwise.

+### GetEnableOk

+`func (o *SwitchpointsPutRequestSwitchpointValueEthsInner) GetEnableOk() (*bool, bool)`

+GetEnableOk returns a tuple with the Enable field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetEnable

+`func (o *SwitchpointsPutRequestSwitchpointValueEthsInner) SetEnable(v bool)`

+SetEnable sets Enable field to given value.

+### HasEnable

+`func (o *SwitchpointsPutRequestSwitchpointValueEthsInner) HasEnable() bool`

+HasEnable returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)